 EFS Access Points represent a flexible way to manage application access in NFS environments with increased scalability, security, and ease of use.
-Use cases that can benefit from EFS Access Points include container-based environments where developers build and deploy their own containers, data science applications that require access to production data, and sharing a specific directory in your file system with other AWS accounts.
+Use cases that can benefit from EFS Access Points include container-based environments where developers build and deploy their own containers, data science applications that require access to production data, and sharing a specific directory in your file system with other Amazon Web Services accounts.

 Q. How do EFS Access Points work?